 - the opinion of the arresting officer that the marijuana was for sale.8

 Under California’s marijuana legalization law, you can only sell commercial cannabis as part of the legal cannabis industry if you have obtained a license to do so.
-These licenses will be issued by a newly-created Bureau of Marijuana Control (a.k.a.
+These licenses will be issued to cannabis businesses by a newly-created Bureau of Marijuana Control (a.k.a.
 Bureau of Cannabis Control).

 For most defendants, unlicensed sale or transport for sale of marijuana is a misdemeanor punishable by up to six (6) months in county jail and/or a fine of up to one thousand dollars ($1,000).
 (For defendants under 18, it is an infraction.
 Also, giving away or transporting for sale up to 28.5 grams of marijuana without a license is an infraction.)

 But sale/transport for sale of marijuana without a license to do so is a felony for the following defendants:

 - Defendants who have a prior conviction for one of a list of particularly serious violent felonies, including murder, sexually violent offenses, sex crimes against a child under 14, or gross vehicular manslaughter while intoxicated, or a sex crime that requires them to register as a sex offender;

 - Defendants who have two (2) or more prior convictions for HS 11360 sale/transportation of marijuana;